Japanese submarine I-10: Design and description

 Type A1 submarines were versions of the preceding Type J3 with superior range and an improved aircraft installation, and they were fitted as squadron flagships.
 They displaced 2919 LT on the surface and 4129 LT submerged.
-The submarines were 113.7 m long and had a beam of 9.5 m and a draft of 5.3 m.
+The submarines were 113.7 m long, a beam of 9.5 m and a draft of 5.3 m.
 They had a diving depth of 100 m.

 For surface running, Type A1 submarines were powered by two 6200 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 1200 hp electric motor.
 They could reach 19 kn on the surface and 8.25 kn underwater.
 On the surface, the Type A1s had a range of 16000 nmi at 16 kn; submerged, they had a range of 90 nmi at 3 kn.

 Type A1 submarines were armed with four internal bow 53.3 cm torpedo tubes and carried a total of 18 torpedoes.
 They were also armed with a single 140 mm/40 deck gun and two twin 25 mm Type 96 anti-aircraft guns.

 Unlike on the Type J3 submarines, the aircraft hangar was integrated into the conning tower and faced forward, and the aircraft catapult was forward of the hangar, while the deck gun was aft of the conning tower.
 Reversing the locations of the deck gun and catapult allowed aircraft launching from a Type A1 submarine to use the forward motion of the submarine to supplement the speed imparted by the catapult.